CSB5/lofreq/commands.md

 - For Illumina data, we suggest that you preprocess your BAM files by following
-  [GATK's best practice protocol](http://www.broadinstitute.org/gatk/guide/best-practices), i.e. that you mark duplicates (not for ultra high coverage data), realign indels and recalibrate base qualities with GATK
+  [GATK's best practice protocol](http://www.broadinstitute.org/gatk/guide/best-practices), i.e. that you mark duplicates (not for very high coverage data though), realign indels and recalibrate base qualities with GATK (BQSR).
+The latter will also add indel qualities, which is needed for indel calling (alternatively use `lofreq indelqual`).
 - If you are working with exome or targeted resequencing data, don't forget to provide LoFreq with the corresponding bed-file (`-l region.bed`).
 Otherwise the automatically applied Bonferroni correction will reduce your sensitivity
-- If you also want to call indels add `--call-indels` to the parameter list (note, this requires special preprocessing of your data, explained elsewhere)
+- If you also want to call indels add `--call-indels` to the parameter list.
+Note, this will only work if your BAM file contains indel qualities.
+This will be the case if you ran GATK's BQSR.
+  Alternatively use `lofreq indelqual`
 - Predicted variants are already filtered using default parameters (which include coverage, strand-bias, SNV-quality etc).
 There will usually be no need for you to filter the output again